Get 80% off your plan for your first 6 months.*

-How to sell a business in the UK: Steps for a successful sale
+How to sell a business in the UK: a practical guide

 Written by Jotika Teli—Certified Public Accountant with 24 years of experience.
 Read Jotika's full bio